 HVAC Duct Calculator

-Size your ductwork the right way.
-Enter airflow (CFM) and friction rate to get the required round duct diameter, equivalent rectangular size, and air velocity using the proven equal-friction method.
-Free and instant, by Online Tools.
+Enter airflow in CFM and a friction rate to get the correct round duct diameter, equivalent rectangular size, air velocity, and aspect ratio check using the industry-standard ACCA Manual D equal-friction equations.
+Free, instant, runs in your browser.

 Recommended Duct Size